 - Customizable : Custom configurations, color options, or wraps to match property aesthetics or branding

 Video Doorbell Cameras & Other Apartment Home Security Measures

 When it comes to preventing package theft, property managers and/or residents can also opt to install a video doorbell security camera to monitor the front door or other home security surveillance systems on their front porch.
 This can potentially help deter a package thief.

 Tap into the BOPIS Trend

-Buy Online, Pick Up in Store (BOPIS) helps to avoid the threat of porch pirates altogether.
+Buy Online, Pick Up in Store ( BOPIS ) helps to avoid the threat of porch pirates altogether.
 Residents may want to consider BOPIS as their go-to shopping method this holiday season to steer clear of any package theft incidents.
-In fact, during the 2020 holiday season, curbside pickup accounted for 1 in 5 orders in November and 1 in 4 orders in December; Adobe reports that use of this service will peak on December 22-23 in 2021, with the potential to surpass 40% of all online orders.
-With that in mind, it’s no surprise that 53% of retailers are expecting BOPIS to play an increasing role in their business, according to a Digital Commerce 360 survey7.
+In fact, during the 2022 holiday season, curbside pickup accounted for 21% of online orders; Adobe reports that use of this service peaked on December 22-23, reaching 42% of online orders.2 With that in mind, it’s no surprise that 53% of retailers are expecting BOPIS to play an increasing role in their business, according to a Digital Commerce 360 survey9.

 Holiday Theft Prevention Tips to Deter Package Theft